curtismchale/WPTT-Development/README.md

 ### Warning

-Currently we have activation errors because of the order of the pluggable wp_mail function.
-Comment out the call to the file and it will work fine.

-This is also current being built on the fly during client work.
+This being built on the fly during client work.
 It needs a clean up (and proper UI for logs) when I have a chance.

 Very much a rough go at something I want.